-Every day we work with text on PCs, smartphones, tablets and other computer equipment using our keyboards.
-We expect letters, numbers, and characters to appear on the monitor before us.
+Every day we work with text on PCs, smartphones, and tablets and expect letters, numbers, and characters to appear on the monitor before us.
 The fact is that there is a decades-old coding system behind this everyday function.
 Since the 1960s, ASCII has determined how computers interpret our input.
-We have prepared a practical ASCII table to help you...
+We explain how ASCII code works.

 Binary code (or the binary system) is omnipresent in computer technology, and some people may still remember it from their math lessons.
 This code represents complex things with only two states.
 This is often difficult for people who are only familiar with the decimal system and its ten digits to understand.
 At the same time, binary code has its advantages and is also necessary to know about from a technical point of view.

 Most people use the decimal system in which there are ten digits, ranging from 0 to 9.
 To express a large number, you add another “position”: so a number larger than the biggest digit in the decimal system, 9, needs a new position: “1”.
 Starting at the beginning we get position 1 plus the first digit of the decimal system “0”.
 These two digits together are displayed as 10, or “ten”.
 The binary system works in the same way.
 However, you only have two digits (or two states) available as the Latin prefix “bi” suggests: 0 and 1, on and off, light and dark, true and false.
 Just like in the decimal system, larger numbers are represented using more positions.